 The Daniel 9 prophecy was received in the year after Babylon was conquered by Cyrus (9:1).
-Daniel knew that LORD revealed to Jeremiah that Babylon will rule for 70 years.
+Daniel knew that the LORD revealed to Jeremiah that Babylon will rule for 70 years.
 These 70 years were from 609 BC to 539 BC.
 Daniel also knew that God promised to restore Israel to Jerusalem after those 70 years (Dan 9:2).
 These things caused him to pray for His people and for Jerusalem.

 Daniel 9 opens with Daniel noticing that the LORD revealed to Jeremiah that Jerusalem will be desolated for a period of 70 years (Dan 9:2, compare Jer.
 25:8-14; 29:10-14).
 He then prayed earnestly and interceded with God concerning the tragic condition of His backslidden and disobedient people, and for the desolation of Jerusalem and the sanctuary (verses 3-19).
-In this way the 70 years set the stage for Daniel’s prayer.
+In this way, the 70 years set the stage for Daniel’s prayer.

 When did the 70 years start?

-“when seventy years are completed I will punish the king of Babylon and that nation,’ declares the LORD” (Jer.
+“When seventy years are completed I will punish the king of Babylon and that nation,’ declares the LORD” (Jer.
 25:11, 12, compare v1)

 The prophecy of Daniel 9 was received “in the first year of Darius the son of Ahasuerus, of Median descent, who was made king over the kingdom of the Chaldeans” (Dan.
 9:1).
 It was, therefore, received soon after the Medo-Persian Empire took over the Chaldean (Babylonian) Empire.
 The king of Babylon was already punished.
 This means that the 70 years has already come to an end.
 But when did it start?